 Comprehensive Training in Podiatric Medicine and Surgery

-University Hospitals Richmond Medical Center, a campus of UH Regional Hospitals launched its podiatric training program in the late 1980s.
+University Hospitals' podiatric training program started in the late 1980s.
 The first class graduated three residents.
-Today, as part of UH Regional Hospitals Department of Medical Education, the residency stands as one of the largest and most successful podiatric training programs in the U.S.
+Today, as part of University Hospitals Geauga Medical Center, the residency stands as one of the largest and most successful podiatric training programs in the U.S.

 The residency program features the active participation and support of 12 area hospitals, six surgical centers, and 75 adjunct allopathic, osteopathic, and podiatric faculty members in diverse urban, suburban, and rural care settings.
-Over the last quarter-century, UH Richmond Medical Center has graduated over 250 podiatric residents.
+Over the last quarter-century, University Hospitals has graduated over 250 podiatric residents.
 Our physicians now practice lower extremity care across the U.S. in nearly all 50 states.

 Life in Cleveland Has So Much to Offer

 Whether you are interested in exploring the rich cultural history of its neighborhoods or eating at one of its many award-winning eateries, Cleveland has something for everyone.